-CLC recently established an Adult-Life Skills Program offering services, based on the principles of Applied Behavior Analysis, to adults with autism and/or intellectual disabilities, age 18 or older.
-This program's focus is to provide support and opportunities for individuals to be successful and live meaningful lives through active participation in their home, community and vocational settings.
-CLCAP is approved to accept funding through the Consolidated, Person/Family Directed Support and Adult Autism Waivers through The Office of Developmental Programs.
+CLC recently established an Adult Life Skills program offering services, based on the principles of Applied Behavior Analysis, to adults with autism and/or intellectual disabilities, age 21 or older.
+This program's focus is to provide support and opportunities for individuals to be successful and live meaningful lives through active participation in their homes, communities and vocational settings.
+The Adult Life Skills Program is approved to accept funding through the Consolidated, Person/Family Directed Support, Community Living, and Adult Autism Waivers through the Office of Developmental Programs.

 In order to increase consistency for students and promote generalization and success outside the school day, CLC requires family participation in the instructional and intervention services.
 Through parents' regular school observations and involvement in training opportunities, as well as visits to the home by CLC instructors, family members are provided with the tools to replicate effective instructional techniques in their home.
 In addition, home programming services address skills and problem behavior unique to the home environment including sleeping problems and nighttime disruptive behavior, interactions with siblings, and dressing, bathing, and other self-care skills.

 Special instruction is often required for individuals with autism to participate in activities that most families take for granted.
 CLC instructors work in collaboration with families to design comprehensive services to meet the needs of their child across all aspects of his or her day.
 Through community programming services, CLC provides the necessary supports for its students and families in community settings, to ensure the child's successful participation in a variety of activities.
 Illustrative activities include visiting the doctor, dentist, or hairstylist, going grocery shopping, and using a local gym.

 Our school calendar is revised each year to clearly indicate holidays, school closures, administration schedules, and staff development days.
 For more information, please contact us today.